ysyk2021/the-pathway-to-personal-success-strategies-and-habits-for-living-your-best-life/src/chapter-7-1.md

-Chapter 7: Measuring and Evaluating Personal Success: Metrics for Measuring Personal Success
+Metrics for Measuring Personal Success
 ============================================================================================

 In this chapter, we will explore metrics for measuring personal success.
 We will discuss the importance of setting measurable goals and tracking progress towards personal growth objectives.